2.9 HOMEOSTASIS

 Example: The excretion of glycogen to reduce blood glucose level.

-* Glucagon causes glycogenolysis which is breakdown of glycogen to glucose and gluconeogenesis which is breakdown of other metabolic such as amino acid and fatty acid to glucose.
+Glucagon breaks down other metabolics such as amino acid and fatty acid to glucose.

-* Glucose is released from the liver cells into the bloodstream.
+* Then glucose is released from the liver cells into the bloodstream.

 Human Kidney